devpune1/php-lib-oauth/README.md

 1. client data
 2. resource server data

-For the dynamic storage it makes most sense to use the included `PdoApprovalCodeTokenStorage` class.
+For the dynamic storage it makes most sense to use the included classes `AuthorizationCodeStorage`, `AccessTokenStorage`  and `ApprovalStorage` classes.
 For storing clients and resource servers there are also some options available, like JSON, or the option to allow unregistered clients.

     $db = new PDO(...);

+    $authorizationCodeStorage = new AuthorizationCodeStorage($db);
+    $accessTokenStorage = new AccessTokenStorage($db);
-    $pdoApprovalCodeTokenStorage = new PdoAppovalCodeTokenStorage($db);
+    $approvalStorage = new ApprovalStorage($db);

     $clientStorage = new JsonClientStorage('/path/to/clients.json');
     $resourceServerStorage = new JsonResourceServerStorage('/path/to/resource_servers.json');